 Efficacy

 People take most antipsychotics orally as a pill.
-However, for some people with schizophrenia, it can sometimes be difficult to take medication daily.
+However, for some people with schizophrenia, it may be difficult to take medication daily.

 Long-acting injectable versions are now available for both first- and second-generation antipsychotics, including: